harness-community/harness-community.github.io/website/blog/2022-10-18-CD-troubleshooting-guide-part-1/troubleshooting-guide-part-1.md

 **Solution:**

 1. We can fetch Helm charts for Kustomize Deployments.
 We can also apply Patches to those kustomize deployments.
 Harness Agent has its own Helm Client, we use that Helm client to query the deployed resources associated with the chart.
 With Kustomize and Helm charts, Harness wouldn’t deploy using Helm, we would deploy using the kustomize cli and we can apply patches.
-We would track the resources with the labels we apply to the K8s objects we deploy
+We would track the resources with the labels we apply to the Kubernetes objects we deploy.
 2. You could run a helm list -To list all the helm charts, that’s no problem.
 However harness will manage the state and take care of rollback for you vs the helm client and tiller.
 We already know what the previous resources are so in event of deployment failure we can rollback to the last known healthy state.
 We have an Argo CD Integration where we allow you to leverage your existing ArgoCD cluster and manage it with Harness and Integrate it natively with Harness CI.

 **Harness can use ArgoCD for gitOps**